ZeroMQ and Brief Comparison to BSD Sockets

 9. Being message-based, ZeroMQ requires use of one of supported messaging patterns (REQ-REP, PUB-SUB, PUSH-PULL)

-10. Data is sent in “frames”, blocks of data separated by null-byte.
-This is the only network overhead caused by ZeroMQ
+10. Data is sent in “frames”, i.e. blocks of data separated by null byte.
+This null byte is the only network overhead caused by ZeroMQ

-11. Framing can be disabled, for talking to traditional BSD sockets
+11. The mentioned framing can be disabled, for compatibility and talking to traditional BSD sockets

 12. Clients select/filter the messages they are interested in (by default no messages).
 When filtering is enabled, it is done on the client side by checking whether a frame begins with the specified filter.
 By convention the filter is a string value